great-debate-research-software/great-debate-research-software.github.io/README.markdown

 - `__pages` is the folder for subpages.
 - `_2016_data` and `_2017_data` are the folders that store each sections in home page.
 Those sections are can be removed by removing or commenting out the `include` code in  `_layout/home.html`.
 - `_data/gdb_21/` contains `data` files for agenda, faqs, home about section data, speakers, and team members information.
 The data file is in the format of `.yml`.
 Folder names start with letters because otherwise there are liquid syntax errors.
-- In order to view PDF correctly, sharing setting in Google Drive must set to "Public on the web".